dccartagena/dccartagena.github.io/_supervision_proposals/2025-diabetes.md

 * Mathematical analysis of the proposed algorithm;
 * Software with documentation associated with the project;
 * Technical report with problem description, proposed solutions, experimental results, and project conclusions by following the University guidelines;
-* A public dissertation following the University guidelines.
+* A public dissertation following the University guidelines;

 ### Optional Products
 * Summary paper from the technical report suitable for conferences or journals;